Joshua Macht

 Joshua David Macht (born January 16, 1969) is an American publishing executive, journalist, and media commentator.
-He currently serves as Senior Executive Vice President and Chief Product Innovation Officer of Harvard Business Publishing and will assume the role of Acting CEO on July 1, 2021.
-He was previously Group Publisher of the Harvard Business Review Group.
+He was senior executive vice president and chief product innovation officer of Harvard Business Publishing before assuming the role of acting chief executive officer in 2021.
+He was previously group publisher of the Harvard Business Review Group.

-Macht joined HBR from TIME magazine where he worked as the Editor and General Manager of TIME.com.
-He was also the magazine's Technology Editor.
+Macht joined HBR from TIME magazine where was the editor and general manager of TIME.com.
+He was also the magazine's technology editor.
 Before that, he was a journalist at Inc. magazine where he became the editor and co-founder of Inc.com.

 He was born in Boston and attended Wellesley High School.
 He is a graduate of Bates College and Harvard University.